Sister Kenny: Plot

 She returns to Australia with the rank of Sister to wait for Kevin.
-Then she reads about an outbreak in Townsville, and goes there.
+Then she reads about an outbreak in Townsville and goes there.
 Kevin appears.
 She has written to him, ending their engagement.
 She does not think she will ever be done with polio.
 Kevin watches as she talks to a new patient and leaves without another word.

 In the 1920s, Sister Kenny heads to Brisbane.
 Some time later, the Elizabeth Kenny Clinic is being closed.
 She confronts Dr. Brack while he is lecturing on polio to a group of orthopedists.
 Brack invites her to speak and then belittles her and her treatment.
 One of the doctors is from the Queensland Health Department.
 He invites her to his office.
 Another interested orthopedist arrives, followed by McDonnell.
 They have been working on getting a Royal Commission to investigate the Kenny treatment.
 She has an invitation from England.
 She feels hopeless, but a crowd outside cheers for her.

 She travels around Europe, becoming famous.
 Kevin meets her at Croydon airport.
 He is glad it turned out this way.
 He hands her a paper with news of the Munich Agreement.

 The Royal Commission condemns her.
 Reviews of her book are scathing.
 However, all the younger men are using the Kenny Treatment, whether they call it that or not.
-In America, she is “given the runaround”.
+In America, she is "given the runaround".
 Out of money, she plans to go home.
 A reporter reads her a press release from the University of Minnesota, stating that the Kenny method will form the basis of all future treatment.
 She is wanted in Minneapolis, where there is a polio epidemic.
 After three years' work in Minneapolis, Sister Kenny dictates a letter to Dr. McDonnell.
 A national committee is about to report on her work in the U.S. She is about to lecture to orthopedic surgeons.
 The new book is out.
 She receives three honorary degrees.
 A cable arrives: Dr. McDonnell has died.

 The lecture hall is full.
 The medical director of the institute introduces her.
 The news broadcast of the committee report is piped in.
 It is devastating.
 Furious, the director points to the real results.
 The lecture continues.
-At the end, a crowd of children gather outside the Institute, singing “Happy Birthday” to Sister Kenny.
+At the end, a crowd of children gathers outside the Institute, singing "Happy Birthday" to Sister Kenny.